Substra/substra-documentation/docs/_sources/concepts.md.txt

 - an **opener**: it is in fact a script that opens and loads data in memory to fit the purpose of the objective ([python implementation](https://github.com/SubstraFoundation/substra-tools/blob/master/docs/api.md#opener)).
 It can also apply preprocessing to the **data samples**.
 - a description: define the opener interface, that is to say what is returned by the opener.

-For now Substra users only work with labelled datasets.
-Substra users are expected to design preprocess and build specific clean and labelled datasets by applying preprocessing tasks and for a specific objective.
+For now Substra users only work with labeled datasets.
+Substra users are expected to design preprocess and build specific clean and labeled datasets by applying preprocessing tasks and for a specific objective.
 Part of the operations can be done in the opener.

 #### Data samples and datasets